 They can help you understand your website performance, where organic search traffic is coming from, bounce rate, average user session, and any areas needing improvement.

-“Tracking is an essential part of any SEO campaign,” says Sam Yadegar, CEO of HawkSEM.
+“Tracking is an essential part of any SEO campaign,” says Sam Yadegar, co-founder and CEO of HawkSEM.

 “We use ConversionIQ (CIQ) to granularly track every single step of the buyer journey so we can understand what aspects of a campaign are working and where we should trim the fat.
 This allows us to optimize towards a higher ROI YoY.”